 The ground coffee is then brewed to remove the water content and leave the pure extract behind.
 When this is done, the extract is then prepared commercially by either freeze-drying or spray drying, which involves a process of low-temperature dehydration.
 The process of using low temperature to dehydrate the coffee beans allows great quality when rehydrating.

 More often than not, instant coffee is a mixture of coffee, milk, sugar, and sometimes additional flavors to enhance the instant coffee taste.
 The reason for the additives is that instant coffee is already brewed coffee, so most of its flavor is already lost in the process, which results in an almost bland taste.
+If you want to learn more check out this article on why does instant coffee taste bad?

 What is Ground Coffee and How is it Made?